kossiitkgp/docs/community/governance.md

 ~~They do not make any decision for KOSS without consulting the Executive Heads, or unless told to do so.~~

 We had a physical meeting in Kgp campus regarding this as well.
 It was mutually agreed that this should be removed.
-[ISSUE-15](https://github.com/kossiitkgp/docs/issues/15)
+Reasons are mentioned in [ISSUE-15](https://github.com/kossiitkgp/docs/issues/15)
 ### 2. Core Team members

 > Members in their late first and early second year